“The only time you should ever look back is to see how far you’ve come…”

-As a society, we conform to the majority and alter ourselves to be like everyone else in order to fulfill our desire to belong but i’ve come to realize that nothing is as amazing and not to mention fulfilling as being able to be shamelessly and genuinely 100% you.
+As a society, we conform to the majority and alter ourselves to be like everyone else in order to fulfil our desire to belong but I’ve come to realize that nothing is as freeing as being able to be shamelessly and genuinely 100% you.

-Let’s face it not everyone is going to like you, after all, I’m willing to bet that you don’t like nor will you like every one of the 1.7 billion people living on this earth.
+Let’s face it – Not everyone is going to like you.
+After all, I’m willing to bet that you don’t like nor will you like every one of the 1.7 billion people living on this earth.

 When we come to terms that trying to get everyone to like us is a waste of precious time and effort, we can focus on and appreciate those who embrace us for our genuine selves (flaws and all) instead.

 2. Count your blessings